paulgovan/eAnalytics/index.md

 The Explorer tab contains a dynamic motion chart for exploring several indicators over time.
 The following figure shows the Explorer tab for the Natural Gas Industry.

 ![](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Explorer2.png?raw=true)

+## Code of Conduct
+Please note that the eAnalytics project is released with a [Contributor Code of Conduct](http://paulgovan.github.io/eAnalytics/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.